lucatacconi/crunz-ui/.github/ROADMAP.md

 * Larger log viewer and task editing screens to enhance user operations
 * More understandable and meaningful labels
 * Improvements in interface ergonomics
-* Several improvements and bugfixes on all the code
+* Several improvements and bug fixes on all the code

 ### v.2.0.0 (2021-01-26)